8 days from Remich to AmsterdamOverview

 The entire Moselle Valley is famous for its beautiful and tranquil scenery, and at its head is Trier, Germany’s oldest city.
 Some say Trier is even older than Rome and that it was populated over a thousand years before the Romans arrived.
 Many Roman remains have survived, including a 20,000-seat amphitheater; the Porta Nigra, the only surviving fortified gate from the original Roman settlement, which still gives access to the town’s center; imperial baths; and the Roman Bridge, Germany’s oldest bridge, with stone pilings dating from 144-152 AD—all evidence of this once-grand Roman city.
 Trier also offers pleasant market squares, Germany’s oldest Christian church, and a cornucopia of architectural styles—Roman, baroque, neo-classicism, renaissance, and gothic.
 Choose from an included GUIDED CITY SIGHTSEEING or the more history-focused “ROMAN TRIER” guided tour, followed by some free time, giving you the opportunity to really explore this magnificent town.
 (B,L,D)Day 3 Bernkastel.

 In the middle of the Moselle region is the charming wine village of Bernkastel with its fascinating narrow streets and half-timbered houses that have stood since the Middle Ages.
 Enjoy an included GUIDED WALK that features the beautiful marketplace with its renaissance-style Town Hall and the “pointed house,” built in 1416.
 Wine growers in this area look after Germany’s largest expanse of vineyards, the most celebrated of the vintages being the Bernkasteler Doktor.
-Perhaps visit the Wine Museum to learn more about the history of the region’s wine, then, before dinner, enjoy a pleasant TASTING of several of the region’s varietals at the Moselle Vinoteque.
+Perhaps visit the Wine Museum to learn more about the history of the region’s wine, then, before dinner, enjoy a pleasant TASTING of several of the region’s varietals.
 (B,L,D)Day 4 Cochem.

 This morning, cruise through the dramatic RHINE GORGE, the most beautiful stretch of river.
 Here, ancient castles stand sentry on lofty cliffs rising 400 feet above the waters.
 Cruise past the legendary rock of the Lorelei, where echoes of enchanted siren song lured unwitting sailors to their doom.
 After lunch, arrive in pretty Rüdesheim, the perfect example of a Rhine Valley wine town, and visit SIEGFRIED’S MECHANICAL MUSICAL INSTRUMENT MUSEUM—a real surprise!
 Here you’ll see and hear a large collection of self-playing calliopes and music boxes from the 18th to the early 20th centuries.
 Enjoy a SPECIAL TREAT, then free time to pick up some souvenirs on the narrow, cobblestoned Drosselgasse, where colorful flowers, open-air wine gardens, and live music add to the festive atmosphere.
-Later, head for Cologne.
-(B,L,D)Day 6 Cologne.
+(B,L,D)Day 6 Düsseldorf.

-After breakfast this morning, arrive in Amsterdam.
+This morning, arrive in Amsterdam.
 Holland’s sophisticated, modern capital has a rich and fascinating history.
 This delightful 700-year-old city with its elegant and classic architecture, cafés and restaurants, and lively marketplace has a distinct ambiance.
 There is no better way to see Amsterdam than by CANAL BOAT, cruising through the elegant grachten lined with stately homes dating back to Amsterdam’s “Golden Age.”
 There is plenty of free time to explore on your own.
 Maybe do some shopping, relax at a cozy café or take one of several optional excursions on offer.
 Your Cruise Director will have suggestions of how to make the most of your stay.
 (B,L,D)Day 8 Amsterdam (Disembarkation).

 Your vacation ends with breakfast this morning.
 (B)